KillingSpark/sessionman/Readme.md

 Device <-> Seat matching is done by (e)udev (I think.
 It might just throw everything into seat0.
 But honestly this is for PCs not terminal servers anyways...)
-If devices dont show up in that matching they are considered global/shared devices
+If devices dont show up in that matching they are considered global/shared devices Udev also provides the device file names in /dev for us in the DEVNAME key

 User <-> Session matching is done by sessionman (get from pam module?)
 Session <-> tty matching is done by sessionman (get from pam module?) tty <-> Seat matching is done by sessionman (how does that work?
 Can the pam module check which seat it is runing on somehow?
 Can we check to which seat a tty belomgs somehow?)

 ## Session registering tool
 Gets called by pam_exec or from a normal script when the session starts